 2.11.
 During conversations with our Consumer First panel, many panellists expressed views that they are confused by the number of components of energy tariffs.
-These include features such as standing charges the number of tiers of consumers?, March 2011 DECC (2010) Energy Trends, p.
-48 and 49.
-This figure is the simple average of the percentage of GB gas and electricity customers on standard tariffs Ofgem's Consumer First Panel is a group of 100 everyday, domestic consumers recruited from five locations across Great Britain.
+These include features such as standing charges the number of tiers of from five locations across Great Britain.
 The Panel meets regularly to discuss key issues impacting on their participation in the energy market and panellists change every year.